Digital Infrastructure & Security

 09:30

-National Keynote - Interoperability Beyond Technology, Aligning People, Process and Policy (NHS England Speaker TBC)
+Presentation - Interoperability Beyond Technology: Aligning People, Process and Policy in Primary Care (Confirmed)

 Session Overview:

-This opening keynote frames how national strategy, policy and operating models are shaping interoperability expectations across the NHS, with a clear focus on what this means for delivery teams, clinical workflows and leadership accountability in practice.
+This presentation explores how national strategy, policy and operating models are shaping interoperability expectations across the NHS, with a particular focus on the impact in primary care.
+It will highlight what this means for GP practices, PCNs and community teams in terms of day-to-day clinical workflows, collaboration across care settings, and leadership accountability for digital transformation in practice.

 09:50